Listing Price settings are part of your store listing settings. Listing settings are accessed from the store dashboard.

 You can configure your pricing scope as global or website.
 If your pricing scope is set to

 Global, there is a single price source for all your stores/websites.
 If your pricing scope is set to

 Website, the price source will use fallback logic of website price (if available) followed by the default (global) price.

-If your listing rule is set to apply to more than one website, the order with which website price is used is determined by the website priority setting defined in the listing rule.
+If a listing rule is set to apply to more than one website, the order in which website price is used is determined by the website priority setting defined in the listing rule.
 This allows you to define product pricing across your catalog.
 To see if you are using website price scope, see Catalog Price Scope.

 The options listed in Magento Price Source, Minimum Advertised Price (Map), and Strike Through Price (MSRP) include your configured Pricing attributes.
 Pricing attributes are Magento product attributes with the Catalog Input Type for Store Owner value set to

 For Magento Price Source (required), choose an option.